 “Mom has been hearing voices.”

-Rachel looked as though she thought Joshua was joking.
-Seeing that he was serious, she slowly asked, “She told you that?”
+Rachel was slightly amused, thinking Joshua was joking.
+Seeing that he was serious, she grew concerned and slowly asked, “She told you that?”

 “Yes, mom and Thomas both seem to think that Nicole has it out for them and is using some sort of supernatural powers to torment them.”

 “Why didn’t you tell us about this sooner?”

 “I just found out.
 You know, I’ve never believed in that mumbo jumbo.
 If only one of them was saying it, wouldn’t give it a second thought.
 How is it possible that without discussing it with each other, mom and Thomas are basically saying the same thing?
 They’re not prone to overreacting.
 In fact, they’re two of the most level-headed people I know.”